CAADRIA/media/README.md

-# media
+# Media
-Official logo, graphics, and documents.
+Official logo, graphics, and documents of CAADRIA.